Boosting Open Set Recognition Performance through Modulated Representation Learning: Effect of Temperature on Known and Unknown Samples

 The SupCon loss applies hard negative mining from penalizing the harder negative samples more through the exponential function (\citet{khosla2020supervised}).
-The measure of hardness of a sample with respect to an anchor sample is determined by the similarity function.
+The measure of hardness of a sample with respect to an anchor is determined by the scaled similarity.
 Therefore as a scaling factor, the temperature plays a critical role in controlling the trade-off between uniformity and semantic structure in the representation space as shown in \citet{wang2021understanding,kukleva2023temperature} for the self-supervised loss (\citet{chen2020simple}).
 This effect mostly translates to the supervised case except for the fact that the definition of positive and negative samples are now different.

+For any given anchor index $i$, the gradient of $L_{SupCon}$ with respect to a negative logit $l_j$ can be computed as shown in the following equation.

-For smaller values of temperature $\tau$, as the differences in similarity get amplified, the nearest negative samples receive the highest gradient (\citet{wang2021understanding}).
-The model aggressively pushes the negative samples away, leading to features that are appropriate for instance-level discrimination and distributing the embeddings over the representation space.
+For smaller values of temperature $\tau$, as the differences in scaled similarity get amplified, the nearest negative samples receive the highest gradient (\citet{wang2021understanding}) and the model minimizes similarity to them with respect to anchor $i$.
+The model aggressively pushes the nearest negative samples away, leading to features that are appropriate for instance-level discrimination and distributing the embeddings over the representation space.
 However, the positive samples do not cluster tightly because, like the negative samples, fewer positive neighbors get priority in the loss function (Figure \ref{fig0:subfig_a}).
 The resulting decision boundary is sharper.
-The open set samples do not get closer to the known classes due to the heavy penalty of having slight dissimilarity.
+The open set representations do not get closer to the known classes due to the heavy penalty of having slight dissimilarity.

-With larger $\tau$, the differences in similarity diminish and the repulsive force gets distributed to more negative neighbors.
+With larger $\tau$, the differences in scaled similarity diminish and the repulsive force gets distributed to more negative neighbors.
 The model can decrease the loss by learning the group-wise features rather than the instance discriminating features to push away easy negatives, inducing semantic structures.
 Due to compact clusters of within-class representations, the resulting decision boundary is smoother.
 However, the between-class distances also reduce as the model is less aggressive in removing the negatives.
 In this case a lot of open set examples get close to the known classes (Figure \ref{fig0:subfig_c}).

 Similarly in CE loss, lower values of temperature ($\tau<1$) leads to a sharper output probability distribution over the training classes (\citet{guo2017calibration}), while the higher values of $\tau >1$ makes the output probability distribution smoother.